-Kubuntu versions usually ship with a pretty standard set up of KDE, and Trusty makes no exception.
+Kubuntu versions usually ship with a pretty standard KDE setup, and Trusty makes no exception.
 You will find the clean, default and usual KDE interface, but fear not, for it is highly configurable and you can practically make it look and behave in any way you like it.
 Kubuntu Trusty will ship in four days with one of the latest and bleeding edge versions of KDE, 4.13.0.

 Kubuntu 14.04 Trusty Tahr is scheduled for release on April 17th, together with Ubuntu and the whole range of flavors in the Ubuntu family.
 Since there are only a few days left until the release, the daily live ISO image, from which I tried Kubuntu, should pretty much behave like the final release.
 So let’s proceed and see what should we expect from Kubuntu for this Long-Term Support release.